Below is my academic research. Jump to my Policy writing, Projects, or Data. Also see my Google Scholar profile.

 Peer-reviewed Journal articles

-- “Generating skilled self-employment in developing countries: Experimental evidence from Uganda” with Nathan Fiala and Sebastian Martinez, forthcoming in The Quarterly Journal of Economics
+- “Generating skilled self-employment in developing countries: Experimental evidence from Uganda” with Nathan Fiala and Sebastian Martinez, in The Quarterly Journal of Economics, 129(2).

-- “Economic Shocks and Conflict: The Evidence from Commodity Prices” (2013), with Samuel Bazzi, forthcoming in American Economic Journal: Macroeconomics
+- “Economic Shocks and Conflict: The Evidence from Commodity Prices” (2014), with Samuel Bazzi, in American Economic Journal: Macroeconomics 6(4).

 - “How to promote order and property rights under weak rule of law?
 An experiment in changing dispute resolution behavior through community education” (2014), with Alexandra Hartman and Robert Blair, American Political Science Review 108(4).